PECPS to have transgender students use private restrooms - Farmville

 When asked about the discrepancies between Prince Edward County Public Schools’ approach and the state policy Friday, July 16, Johnson said it is the school system’s intent to follow state guidelines.

 “We plan to abide by Virginia state code,” Johnson said in an email.
-“Our school board will discuss the policies next month to ensure that they align with VA Code 22.1 as well as the Virginia Department of Education model policies which allows for options.”
+“Our School Board will discuss the policies next month to ensure that they align with VA Code 22.1 as well as the Virginia Department of Education model policies which allows for options.”

 A link to the Virginia Department of Education’s “Model Policies for the Treatment of Transgender Students in Virginia’s Public Schools” can be found here – https://www.doe.virginia.gov/support/gender-diversity/

 The recent case of a Virginia transgender student, Gavin Grimm, who sued the Gloucester County school system seeking access to public restroom facilities in schools, specifically referred to the school’s solution of utilizing private restrooms for transgender students as discriminatory.
-Grimm referred to being forced to use private restrooms after the U.S. Supreme Court’s decision not to hear his case solidified a lower court which ruled in favor of Grimm.
+Grimm referred to being forced to use private restrooms after the U.S. Supreme Court’s decision not to hear the case solidified a lower court which ruled in favor of Grimm.

 “Being forced to use the nurse’s room, a private bathroom and the girl’s room was humiliating for me, and having to go to out-of-the-way bathrooms severely interfered with my education,” Grimm said in a statement following the June decision.
 “Trans youth deserve to use the bathroom in peace without being humiliated and stigmatized by their own school boards and elected officials.”